Natural Homemade Pesticides: Recipes & Tips

 1 whole bulb of garlic

-• Toss in the food processor and add water, blend until a mash is made.
+- Toss in the food processor and add 1/4 cup water, blend until a mash is made.
 Cover mash with 1 gallon hot (not boiling) water and let stand 24 hours.
 Strain.
-Spray on roses, azaleas, vegetables to kill bug infestations.
+Spritz on roses, azaleas, vegetables to kill bug infestations.
 Bury mash in ground where bugs are heaviest.
 Good for thrips, aphids, grasshoppers, chewing and sucking insects.

-• Crush leaves from a tomato plant and soak in water for a couple days.
-Strain then spray.
+- Crush leaves* from a tomato plant and soak in water for a couple days.
+Strain.
 Good for grasshopper and white fly control.

-• Tomato leaves are poisonous, take care when preparing and handling.
-Do not use on food bearing plants.
+- These are poisonous, take care when preparing and handling.
+Do not use on food bearing varieties.

 Basil Tea